Christine Shawcroft: Member of the NEC

 In February 2018, she decided not to re-stand for the NEC in the election to be held that summer.

 At the end of March 2018, after a leak to The Times, she resigned from the Disputes Sub-Committee after casting doubt on the case for a suspension, offering "partisan disputes in local parties" as an explanation for the dispute.
-Alan Bull, intended to be a May 2018 council candidate in Peterborough, had in 2015 shared a (faked) article in a closed Facebook group headlined: "International Red Cross Report Confirms the Holocaust of Six Million Jews is a Hoax" accompanied by a photograph of the gates at Auschwitz, to "invite discussion and debate".
+Alan Bull, intended to be a candidate in the 2018 Peterborough City Council election, had in 2015 shared a (faked) article in a closed Facebook group headlined: "International Red Cross Report Confirms the Holocaust of Six Million Jews is a Hoax" accompanied by a photograph of the gates at Auschwitz, to "invite discussion and debate".
 "I'm not an anti-Semite, I am not a holocaust denier - I support equal rights for Palestinian people," Bull later said.
 Shawcroft said she was not fully aware of the facts at the time of sending the email and, if she had been, would have reacted differently.
 A few days later, after seeing the "abhorrent image", she wrote on Facebook that she had told the member that he should be sent for training about antisemitism, and that the issue within the Labour Party was being used to attack Jeremy Corbyn.
 Bull later removed the post.

 On 31 March 2018, Shawcroft issued a further statement in which she indicated that, while "it has been a privilege to serve on the Labour party National Executive Committee for the last 19 years", she was resigning from the body "with immediate effect".
 She was replaced on the NEC by Eddie Izzard.